mkondratyev85/raster_tracer/README.md

 Right now the plugin can trace images that have a standard RGB color space.
 It has no support for any black and white, grey, or indexed images.
 This means that if your image has an unsupported colorspace, you have to convert the colorspace of your image to RGB first.
+This can be done in QGis with:

+`Processing >> Toolbox >> GDAL >> Raster conversion >> PCT to RGB`

+or directly in the CLI with:

+`pct2rgb.py <infile> <outfile> -of GTiff -b 1`

 Also in the current version there are some issues when coordinate system of the raster layer differs from the coordinate system of the project.
+It might be useful to convert the image that will be processed to the same coordinate system used by the QGis project before importing.
+For example, the command bellow converts a geotiff image (already georeferenced) to an `EPSG:4326` coordinate system.

+`gdalwarp -t_srs EPSG:4326 -of GTiff infile.tif outfile.tif`

+__NOTE__: `pct2rgb.py` and `gdalwarp` are part of the GDAL package.

 ## Useful keys